 You can easily add negative keywords to your Google Ads account to avoid spending money unnecessarily.
 Build a negative keywords list and add it to your PPC campaign as shown below:

-Finally, for better results, you need to think beyond the obvious irrelevant keywords for your sector.
-For instance, if you are bidding for the keyword “quality refurbished laptops,” you could add “new laptops” as a negative keyword.
+Finally, you need to think beyond the obvious irrelevant keywords for your sector for better results.
+For instance, if you bid for the keyword “quality refurbished laptops,” you could add “new laptops” as a negative keyword.
 This way, you attract buyers looking for refurbished laptops only.

 4. Optimize product pages

-The state of your product pages determines if the potential customers you have enticed through your PPC advertising will stay and make purchases or not.
-Even qualified leads will leave your site if your product pages are not appealing or well optimized.
+The state of your product pages determines whether the potential customers you have enticed through your PPC advertising will stay and make purchases.
+Even qualified leads will leave your site if your product pages are not appealing or well-optimized.